serdarozturk/chainpoint-services/node-aggregator-service/README.md

 ## Data Out [finalize]
 This process is executed at the interval defined by the FINALIZE\_INTERVAL configuration parameter.
-The service will publish proof state information and aggregation events in persistent state object messages to a durable topic exchange within RabbitMQ.
-The routing keys are defined by the RMQ\_WORK\_OUT\_STATE\_ROUTING\_KEY and RMQ\_WORK\_OUT\_CAL\_ROUTING\_KEY configuration parameters.
+The service will publish proof state information and aggregation events in persistent state object messages to durable queues within RabbitMQ.
+The queue names are defined by the RMQ\_WORK\_OUT\_STATE\_QUEUE and RMQ\_WORK\_OUT\_CAL\_QUEUE configuration parameters.

 The finalize method will loop through and process every treeData object ready for finalization in the TREES array.
 For each hash and proof in each tree, a proof state object message is constructed and queued for the proof state service to consume.